MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 5. You will be prompted for a function name, enter MyFunction1
 6. You will be prompted for a function description2
 7. A new prompt text file will be automatically created for your new function
 8. You can now enter your prompt.
-More information on how to write semantic skills in Semantic Kernel.

 ### Troubleshooting

 - Enabling Trace Level Logs
  - You can enable trace level logging for the Semantic Kernel using the following steps:
   1. Open settings (Ctrl + ,)
-  2. Type “Semantic Kernel”
+  2. Type "Semantic Kernel"
   3. Select Semantic Kernel Tools -> Configuration
   4. Change the log level to “Trace”
   5. Repeat the steps to execute a semantic function and this time you should see trace level debugging of the semantic kernel execution